0 Part Course |

 Islamic Financial Planner Course: Case Studies

-This Islamic Finance trainer is a highly experienced professional with over 30 years of expertise in the financial services industry.
-A seasoned educator in Islamic banking training, he has been delivering comprehensive courses for over a decade.
+An experienced professional with over 30 years of expertise in the financial services industry delivers Redcliffe Training's courses on Islamic finance.
+He is a seasoned educator and has delivered comprehensive courses for over a decade.
 With 22 years at HSBC Bank Middle East (1991–2013), he brings a wealth of knowledge and practical insights to his sessions.

-The trainer employs a unique and engaging delivery style that captivates his audience, ensuring the effective communication of key concepts and nuances of Islamic finance.
-As a result, he has also successfully delivered technical, product, and behavioural courses to a wide range of audiences on subjects such as Financial Analysis, Credit Risk Management, Trade Finance, Anti-Money Laundering/Compliance, Project Finance and Sales and Negotiation Skills.
+He employs a unique and engaging delivery style that captivates his audience.
+This ensures the effective communication of key concepts and nuances of Islamic finance.
+He has also delivered technical, product, and behavioural courses to a wide range of audiences.
+This includes the topics of Financial Analysis, Credit Risk Management, Trade Finance, Anti-Money Laundering/Compliance, Project Finance and Sales and Negotiation Skills.

-The key objective of this Islamic financial planner course is to empower professionals to:
+The key aim of this Islamic banking training is to empower professionals to:

-• Acquire the necessary knowledge about Islamic banking and finance.
+• Learn the necessary knowledge about Islamic banking and finance.

-• Understand Sharia law and Islamic principles that are relevant from an Islamic Finance perspective.
+• Understand Sharia law and Islamic principles relevant from an Islamic finance perspective.

 • Structure products and/or services in line with Islamic principles and Sharia law.